 - Choose a format for the output DVD.
 MP4 is always recommended as it's widely compatible with any devices and platforms.

 - Click "Browse" button to choose an output folder if necessary.
-Then hit "RUN" button to start ripping DVD to hard drive.
+Then hit "RUN" button to start ripping DVD to USB or hard drive.

 Part 2: Declutter DVD Discs by by Alphabetical Order

 If you have enough space to store your DVD discs, sorting DVD by alphabetical order could be the most reasonable way to keep your DVD collection organized without abandoning any physical discs.
 Listing DVD movies in A-to-Z order allows you to find a movie quickly and accurately every time you want to see it.
 For example, you want to throw on Joker?
 No problem!
 There it is under the 'J''s where it should be.